dylankane/spanish-word-game/README.md

 You can install this project's **requirements** (where applicable) using:
 - `pip3 install -r requirements.txt`

-If you have your own packages that have been installed, then the requirements file needs updated using:
+If you have your own packages that have been installed, then the requirements file needs to be updated using:
 - `pip3 freeze --local > requirements.txt`

 The **Procfile** can be created with the following command: